hashkat/hashkat/docs/tutorial01.md

 a number.
 Since users from region 2 were not added into the simulation, there is not a number for the percentage of their follows that follow users from other regions, and 0.00% of the follows from any region are following them.
-The reasoning for why entities only follow other entities from their own region can be found in INFILE.yaml.
+The reasoning for why agents only follow other agents from their own region can be found in INFILE.yaml.
 In the regions section of the file, you can see all the the possible regions in this network.
-Since we have set users from region 0, Ontario, to only speak English, and users from region 1, Quebec, to only speak Frence, it makes sense that entitis from different regions won't connect with one another since they can't understand each other.
+Since we have set users from region 0, Ontario, to only speak English, and users from region 1, Quebec, to only speak Frence, it makes sense that agents from different regions won't connect with one another since they can't understand each other.

 Looking into the hashkat directory, you will see a 'DATA_vs_TIME' file, which